intjelic/remofile/docs/design-decisions.rst

 a given directory on the server side and exposes it to the client.
 But unlike FTP, it does it with few differences.

-- There is no multi-user connection
+- There is no concurrent connections
 - There is no complex authentication system
 - There is no changing file owners and permissions
 - It's done with less performance and optimizations concerns